-To create an environment in which self organisation can occur, there has to be some level of distributed authority or control to be able to communicate within close knits or pockets of teams within a greater organisation.
-There has to be some recognition of each others agency and what the boundaries are of this so called ‘domain of agency’ of which a person or team can exert their influence on.
+To create an environment in which self organisation can or could occur, there has to be some level of distributed authority or control to be able to communicate within close knits, webs or pockets of teams within a greater organisation or natural hierarchy.
+There has to be some recognition of each others agency and what the boundaries are of this so called ‘domain of agency’ of which a person, team or entity can exert their influence on.
 So this occurs then on a structural level ‘parts on parts level’ rather then focusing on exerting influence on the greater arching aspects of a self-organising system.
 So this concept is build around the premise that there should be some operational and/or strategic freedom to organise ‘members’ around a particular (evolutionary) goal.
-Furthermore, that every individual, subgroup and group has a level of choice to exerts it own freedom within the boundaries that are defined by the friction that exist between the agents.
+Furthermore, that every individual, subgroup, within group and supra-group can obtain a level of decision art and choice to exerts ones own freedom within the boundaries that are defined by the friction that can exist between the agents of seemingly opposing gatherings.
 That this freedom is then limited to the freedom of other agents and the structures we live in is an accompanying fact we have to reconcile with in a global democratised world.
 We are simply no one man island, and, therefore, co-depended upon others depending on which natural hierarchy one finds themselves in.
-Some folks might argue that such ideas will resort to anarchistic proportions, but what likely will occur are natural hierarchies of systems and subsystems that codependent on each other while enjoying a certain level of autonomy within the domain of ones sphere.
-This creates synergistic relationships in which there is a potential for a mutual beneficial relegation ship for both nor more parties, which are in turn responsible for highly complex forms of organisations possibly turning them over into chaotic and perplexed states of being.
+Some folks might argue that such ideas will resort to anarchistic proportions, but what likely will occur are natural hierarchies of systems and subpar systems that are codependent on each other while enjoying a certain level of autonomy within the domain of ones sphere of influence.
+This could create synergistic relationships in which there is a potential for a mutual beneficial relegation ship for both nor more parties, which are in turn responsible for highly complex forms of organisations possibly turning them over into chaotic and perplexed states of being.

 So that being said, emergence can occur in an autocratic system where authority is centralised, since we are inclined to self-organise based on evolutionary principles anyway, but one can imagine that it isn’t encouraged to act one ones agency since then you can be punished, fired etc. Emergence also occurs in democratic systems, where people can have a voice and a vote, but also here, we think in terms of majorities and minorities in which the majority vote can be manipulated through framing, the minority can be right, but is not acted upon, herd behaviour and it is difficult to achieve consensus trying to integrate so many different wishes and needs.
 All though authority is more distributed, in reality, power is still very centralised around majorities.